 Wahine Toa (ages 13-18)

 Wahine Toa is a Polynesian phrase that roughly translates to fierce ocean woman warrior.
-This week 12 teens will become ocean women warriors in our annual girls only camp.
-In this program, we’ll learn paddleboarding skills and survival skills and gain a strong sense of confidence - girl power!
-We’ll learn practical skills like how to change a tire and how to jumpstart a car; we’ll build fires from the ground up and learn how to make the best shelter on the beach.
-We learn basic first aid, and teach wilderness survival skills - everything you need to know, whether you’re in the city or stranded on an island with only a paddle in hand.
-We will finish off the week with an epic paddle out to a small, uninhabited island to spend the night under the stars and practice our new skills - the conditions are primitive, but the memories are fantastic.
-We then complete an epic, long paddle to a distant island - those that finish, know themselves as Wahine Toa.
+This week 12 teens will become ocean women warriors in our girls only camp.
+In this program, we’ll learn paddleboarding skills and survival skills and gain a strong sense of confidence – girl power!
+We’ll learn practical skills like how to change a tire and how to jumpstart a car, we’ll build fires from the ground up, and we’ll learn how to make the best shelter on the beach.
+We will also learn basic first aid and wilderness survival skills – everything you need to know whether you’re in the city or stranded on an island with only a paddle in hand.
+We will finish off the week with an epic paddle out to a small, uninhabited island to spend the night under the stars and practice our new skills.
+The conditions are primitive, but the memories are fantastic.
+We then complete an epic, long paddle to a distant island.
+Those that finish will know themselves as Wahine Toa.

 Keys Coral Reef Week